PurdueRCAC/AnvilOps/backend/README.md

 **Note**: We're using Node.js's new TypeScript type stripping support, which requires Node.js version 23.6 or higher.
 When running the server manually, make sure to pass the `--experimental-strip-types` flag.
 If you can't update Node.js, use [`ts-node`](https://typestrong.org/ts-node/docs/usage).

+**Note**: `regctl` must be installed on your system to fetch the image information needed to wrap images with the `log-shipper`.
+If you're running AnvilOps locally outside of one of the development or production container images, install `regctl` with one of the methods in this guide: https://regclient.org/install/.

 First, install packages with `npm install`.

 To work on the project locally, run `npm run dev`.